smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/readme.md

 **[Testing](#Testing)**

 ## toTopojson service

-CONVERTS GEOJSON(MAX 1000MB) TO TOPOJSON:
+The toTopojson service converts GeoJSON files upto 100MB un size to TopoJSON:

-* Only POST requests are processed
+* Only POST requests are processed;
-* Expects a vaild geojson as an input file.
-Gzip and lz77 (not ZIP) files are supported.
+* Expects a vaild geojson as an input file;
+* Gzip and lz77 (not ZIP) files are supported;
+* Mutliple input files supported;
-* Topojson output is returned as a reponse JSON object
+* Topojson output is returned as a (#Response-JSON) object;
-* Topojson is quantized based on map tile zoom level
+* Topojson is quantized based on map tile zoom level;
-* Processing is controlled by form fields
+* Processing is controlled by form fields;

+The toTopojson service uses [Mike Bostock's TopoJSON node package](https://github.com/mbostock/topojson).

 ### Field Processing